-The following table sets forth information as to shares of Common Stock owned as of March 22, 2018, by (a) each director and each nominee, (b) each named executive officer for 2017 and (c) all directors and executive officers as a group.
+The following table sets forth information as to shares of Common Stock owned as of March 20, 2020, by (a) each current director and each nominee for director, (b) each named executive officer for fiscal year ended December 31, 2019 and (c) all current directors and executive officers of ICU as a group.
 Unless otherwise indicated in the footnotes following the table, and subject to community property laws where applicable, the Company believes that the persons as to whom the information is given have sole voting and investment power over the shares listed as beneficially owned.
 The business address of the Company's directors and officers, the George A. Lopez, M.D.
 Second Family Limited Partnership and the Lopez Family Trust is 951 Calle Amanecer, San Clemente, California 92673.

-Stock Ownership of Management
+Stock Ownership of Management and the Board